The Constitution of the Texas Federation of College Republicans

 One (1) vote for every one percent credentialed of currently enrolled undergraduates at their respective college or university, in accordance with the procedures laid out in Article III, Section 1 for determining school enrollment.

 Each chapter may have one (1) alternate for every vote they are entitled.

-There shall be no proxies allowed at the TFCR State Convention.
+There shall be no proxies allowed at the TXFCR State Convention.

-The quorum for a TFCR State Convention shall be the delegates present.
+The quorum for a TXFCR State Convention shall be the delegates present.

 The State Chairman shall appoint all Committee Chairmen, unless otherwise specified within this Constitution.

-The Temporary Committees shall consist of one member from each region, unless otherwise specified in this Constitution, who shall be appointed by the Regional Vice Chairman of that region.
+The Temporary Committees shall consist of one member from each region, unless otherwise specified in this Constitution, who shall be appointed by the Regional Chair of that region.

 All chartering materials received shall be retained by the Credentials committee until the close of the convention and then turned in to the newly elected State Chairman.

-Each Regional Vice Chairman will appoint a representative from their respective area to serve on the Credentials Committee.
-State Officers and Regional Vice Chairmen may not serve on the Credentials Committee.
+Each Regional Chair will appoint a representative from their respective area to serve on the Credentials Committee.
+State Officers and Regional Chairs may not serve on the Credentials Committee.
 The term of the committee members will expire at the close of the annual convention.